applicvision/frontend-friends/docs/api/README.md

 #### Static properties

-You can set these static properties on the subclass in order to customize common appearance and behaviour of all instances.
+You can set these static properties on the subclass in order to customize appearance and behaviour common to all instances of the element.

 ##### `static observedAttributes: string[]`

 Add the names of the attributes to which changes should trigger a re-rendering of the component.
-This property is inherited from `HTMLELement`.
+This property is inherited from `HTMLElement`.
 More info [here](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#responding_to_attribute_changes).

 ##### `static style: StyleDeclaration|StyleDeclaration[]`

 Adds stylesheet(s) to your component's shadow DOM.
+See [`css`](#cssstrings-string-values) for more info and example.

 ##### `static sharedStateName: string?`